Philip Howard, 13th Earl of Arundel: Early life

-Philip's father, a Roman Catholic with a Protestant education, was arrested in 1569 for being involved in intrigues against Queen Elizabeth I, mainly because of the Duke's intention to marry Mary I Stewart, Queen of Scots.
-Although he was released in August 1570, a few months later he became involved in the Ridolfi plot to overthrow Elizabeth, install Mary on the English throne and restore Catholicism, and was arrested again in September 1571, when his participation in the plot was discovered.
-Norfolk was tried for high treason and sentenced to death in January 1572.
-He was executed in June of that same year, when Philip was almost fifteen years old.
+Philip's father was a Roman Catholic with a Protestant education. in 1569 he was arrested for being involved in intrigues against Queen Elizabeth I, mainly because of the Duke's intention to marry Mary Stewart, Queen of Scots.
+Although he was released in August 1570, a few months later he became involved in the Ridolfi Plot to overthrow Elizabeth, install Mary on the English throne and restore Catholicism.
+In September 1571, when his participation in the plot was discovered, Norfolk was arrested again.
+In January 1572, he was tried for high treason, sentenced to death and executed in June of the same year, when Philip was almost fifteen years old.
 After his father's death, Philip and his surviving half-siblings Thomas, Margaret and William were left in the care of their uncle, Henry Howard, who also took charge of their education.
 During that time, the Howard children lived with their uncle at Audley End, one of his family's properties.
-Due to his father's execution, Philip lost much of his paternal family's estates and the title of Earl of Surrey, as the dukedom of Norfolk was forfeit.
+As a result of his father's execution, the dukedom of Norfolk was forfeit, and Philip lost many of his paternal family's estates and the title of Earl of Surrey.
 Although Howard did not manage to recover the dukedom, a few years later he and his younger half-siblings were able to recover part of the forfeited properties.

-It was during this time that Philip was sent to study at St John's College, Cambridge.
+During this time, Philip was sent to study at St John's College, Cambridge.
 While Howard was studying there, his wife came under the protection of Henry FitzAlan, 12th Earl of Arundel, Philip's maternal grandfather.

-Philip graduated in 1574, aged 17.
-He began attending Elizabeth I's court by the time he turned eighteen; notably, this was only a few years after his father had been executed for treason against the Queen.
-His life had been frivolous both at Cambridge and remained so at court, where he nevertheless became a favourite of the Queen, despite Philip's troubled family past.
+Philip graduated in 1574, when he was seventeen.
+He began to attend Elizabeth I's court by the time he turned eighteen just a few years after his father had been executed for treason against the Queen.
+His life at Cambridge had been frivolous and remained so at court, where, despite his troubled family past, he nevertheless became a favourite of the Queen.

 Philip Howard at 18 years of age by George Gower, c.
 1575.

-In July 1578, his maternal aunt Jane FitzAlan died without living descendants, as the only three children she had from her marriage to John Lumley, 1st Baron Lumley all died during infancy.
-With the death of his aunt, Philip became the sole surviving descendant of his maternal grandfather, and was heir to the earldom of Arundel and its subsidiary titles, and all of FitzAlan's extensive properties in Sussex, including Arundel Castle, the main residence of the FitzAlan family, which later became the principal home of Philip's descendants.
+In July 1578, his maternal aunt, Jane FitzAlan, died without living descendants, as her three children from her marriage to John Lumley, 1st Baron Lumley had all died during infancy.
+On the death of his aunt, Philip became the sole surviving descendant of his maternal grandfather, and was heir to the earldom of Arundel and its subsidiary titles, and all of FitzAlan's extensive properties in Sussex.
+These included Arundel Castle, the main residence of the FitzAlan family, which later became the principal home of Philip's descendants.
 After his grandfather's death in February 1580, Howard received the entire inheritance of his maternal family, and the Queen made him Earl of Arundel.
-Since then the Earldom of Arundel has remained in the hands of the senior line of the Howard family, and with the restoration of the Dukedom of Norfolk in 1660, the title remains one of the subsidiary (courtesy) titles of the dukes.
+Since then, the Earldom of Arundel has remained linked to the senior line of the Howard family, and with the restoration of the Dukedom of Norfolk in 1660, the title became one of the Dukes' subsidiary (courtesy) titles.